sudoskys/StableDiffusionBook/docs/paint/WebUi/index.en.md

 - The Tip should not be too long, there is a risk of failure if it exceeds 100.

-According to tests, due to the limitations of the GPT-3 model, prompts are not infinite, positive token is between 75-80, negative is about 65, adding too much will prompt you that xxx of xxx are truncated, so don't copy someone else's phrase, the second half of a phrase that is too long doesn't make sense, so use a short negative prompt unless you have a specific object you want to block.
+You can write prompts with more than 75 words.
+Originally, due to GPT-3 model limitations, the prompts are not unlimited, the positive token is between 75-80, and the content after 75 words is truncated.
+But WebUi has grouping, so you can write many words.

+But not stacking prompts is a good habit.

 When the prompt exceeds 75 `tokens` (say 150 `tokens`), WebUi will group the prompt words and submit multiple sets of 75 `tokens`.
 The tokens will only have the context of the rest of the content in the same set.
 This means that you may have `bule hair` at the boundary between the first and second group, token `blue` will be in the first group and `hair` will be in the second group.
 This led to inaccurate results as the two words were separated.